Welcome to Stripe.

 b.
 Business Representative: You and your Representative individually affirm to Stripe that your Representative is authorised to provide the information described in this Section A.2 on your behalf and to bind you to this Agreement.
 We may require you or your Representative to provide additional information or documentation demonstrating your Representative’s authority.
 Without the express written consent of Stripe, neither you nor your Representative may register or attempt to register for a Stripe Account on behalf of a user Stripe previously terminated from use of the Services.

-If you are an individual trader, you and your Representative also affirm that your Representative is personally responsible and liable for your use of the Services and your obligations to Customers, including payment of any amounts owed under this Agreement.
+If you are a sole proprietor, you and your Representative also affirm that your Representative is personally responsible and liable for your use of the Services and your obligations to Customers, including payment of any amounts owed under this Agreement.

-The following special requirements apply to you if you are not at least 18 years old.
-If you are a legal entity, your Representative must either obtain the consent of your board or of an authorised officer; and if you are an individual or sole proprietor, your Representative must be your parent or legal guardian.
+The following special requirements apply in relation to persons that are not at least 18 years old.
+If you are an individual or sole proprietor, and you are not at least 18 years old, but you are 13 years old or older, your Representative must be your parent or legal guardian.
+If you are a legal entity that is owned, directly or indirectly, by an individual who is not at least 18 years old, but the individual is 13 years old or older, your Representative must either obtain the consent of your board or of an authorised officer.
 Any such approving board, authorised officer, parent, or legal guardian is responsible to Stripe and is legally bound to this Agreement as if it had agreed to the terms of this Agreement itself.
+You may not use the Services if you are under 13 years of age.

-You authorise us to retrieve information about you from our service providers, including credit and information bureaus.
+You authorise us to retrieve information about you from our service providers and other third parties, including credit reporting agencies and information bureaus and you authorise and direct such third parties to compile and provide such information to us.
 You acknowledge that this may include your name, addresses, credit history, and other data about you or your Representative.
 You acknowledge that we may use your information to verify any other information you provide to us, and that any information we collect may affect our assessment of your overall risk to our business.
 You acknowledge that in some cases, such information may lead to suspension or termination of your Stripe Account.
 Stripe may periodically update this information as part of our underwriting criteria and risk analysis procedures.

 d.
 Changes to Your Business, Keeping your Stripe Account Current: You agree to keep the information in your Stripe Account current.
 You must promptly update your Stripe Account with any changes affecting you, the nature of your business activities, your Representatives, beneficial owners, principals, or any other pertinent information.
 We may suspend your Stripe Account or terminate this Agreement if you fail to keep this information current.